DiarmidGR/discord-immich-bot/README.md

   `backfill` command for existing media.
 - `backfill` scans the channel history and uploads its existing images and videos into the channel's Immich album.
+- `gallery` replies with a public link to the current channel's album.
 - `unwatch` stops runtime watching, and `list` shows watched channels.

 Backfill continues when an individual attachment fails and reports the failed